 Fast forward to today.
 Instagram has launched an algorithm to prioritize updates.
 Facebook has launched its machine learning-based edge rank algorithm and lowered organic reach, to as low as 2.27%.
 Google has launched a massive assault on sites that used unnatural back-linking strategies to cheat its algorithm.

 The point I’m trying to make is that new platforms that rise on the internet find it easier to gain first-mover advantage, when it comes to gaining mileage.
 The audiences find them novel and engage heavily.

-Plus, few businesses have the guts to make the move and dedicate resources on shiny new objects.
-So, the competition on the platforms is lower, since you won’t have to fight for the attention of the consumers.
+Plus, few businesses have the guts to jump on first-mover advantage and dedicate resources on shiny new objects to become market leaders.
+So, the competition for first-mover advantage on the platforms is lower, since you won’t have to fight for the attention of the consumers.

 Harvard Business Review (HBR) conducted research on the early adoption of new technologies by market leader companies who were first movers.
 In their survey, HBR found that only 34% of the companies believed in the benefits of adopting new technology (IT pioneers) and of first-mover advantage.

 The HBR research findings further showed that companies who were first movers in adopting new technologies and tapping that crucial first-mover advantage put themselves in a favorable position for higher revenue, growth and market position over their peers.

-This subject is commonly referred to as the ‘first mover’s advantage (FMA).’
-In the marketing context, Wikipedia defines it as “the advantage gained by the initial (first-moving) significant occupant of a market segment.”
+Commonly referred to as the ‘first-mover advantage (FMA),’ in the marketing context, Wikipedia defines it as “the advantage gained by the initial (first-moving) significant occupant of a market segment.”

-There is a lot of debate about this FMA principle in the technological world, because many first-movers have failed to capitalize on their advantage and smoothed the path for the “second-movers.”
+There is a lot of debate about this first-mover advantage principle in the technological world, because many first movers have failed to capitalize on their first-mover advantage and smoothed the path for the “second-movers.”
 I’ve talked about it in detail in my article on marketing lessons from creative campaigns, citing the example of Apple typically arriving second on the scene with its products.

-But, while marketing, being first matters a lot.
+But, while marketing, first-mover advantage matters a lot.
 That’s why the growth hacks that scaled Facebook, Twitter, Hotmail and the like to millions of users won’t be as effective now.

-So, in this article, I’ll share examples, along with a few strategies, to help you identify new and useful marketing opportunities to take yourself that extra bit closer to becoming a market leader, yourself.
+So, in this article, I’ll share examples of some first movers, along with a few first-mover advantage strategies, to help you identify new and useful marketing opportunities to take yourself that extra bit closer to becoming a market leader, yourself.

 Stay up to date with the latest happenings in the technological world

-I regularly write about the trends and changes that you can expect in the marketing and technology world and provide thorough examples of successful first movers, and their process.
+I regularly write about the trends and technological changes that you can expect in the marketing and technology world and provide thorough examples of successful first movers, and their process.
 That’s because I also read a lot on these subjects.
 Examples of such articles include the social media trends and content marketing trends articles.

 It’s really simple.

-Download this cheat sheet to learn how to identify untapped marketing channels, learn from other first movers and gain first mover’s advantage.
+Download this cheat sheet to learn how to identify untapped marketing channels, learn from other first movers and gain first-mover advantage.

 If you’re on top of the latest happenings, then you’ll relate it to your existing knowledge and discern unique patterns that will help you transform into first movers you admire.
 That’s because this simple tactic for all potential first movers will place you in a prime, informed position to gain first-move advantage.

-Not the curious kind who likes to ponder how advancements might impact the world?
+Not one of those instinctive first movers who likes to ponder how advancements might impact the world?

-Then, you can at least read stories about startups and social networks that got founded/funded recently to score first-mover advantage inspiration.
+Then, you can at least read stories about startups, social networks and other first movers that got founded/funded recently to score first-mover advantage inspiration.
 Expanding your reading to a broad set of subjects is really the first step to become one of those first movers, yourself.
 That’s how Elon Musk says that he learned rocket science.

 I would recommend that you start by reading a few books on entrepreneurship to truly understand the foundations of becoming a successful, market leader in your niche.
 I have shared 8 must-read books here.
 Next, I would recommend reading startup news websites.
 Here are a few to help you get started:

 1. Techcrunch – This is one of the biggest sources of information on startups.
-On its homepage, you’ll find stories of companies that have raised funding and are growing rapidly and managed to adopt first-mover advantage in their strategy or business model to become market leaders in their own niches.
+On its homepage, you’ll find stories of companies that have raised funding, are growing rapidly and managed to adopt first-mover advantage in their strategy or business model to become market leaders in their own niches.
 Here’s a screenshot of the latest section.

 Another recent story that Techcrunch shared (at the time of writing this article) was Google acquiring Famebit, to connect creators with marketers.
 If your target audience hangs out on YouTube, then you should seriously consider FameBit for launching an influencer marketing campaign in order to tap some first-mover advantage across social media.

 2. Product Hunt – This is another brilliant tech website that relies upon upvotes of its community members to bring the first-mover advantage of new apps/websites/products to the notice of all product enthusiasts.

 For example, after seeing Allo at the top, I’ll watch for when Google opens the doors of the messaging app to marketers.
 Maybe I’ll set up an alert for the keyword “Google Allo marketing.”
 And, I’ll factor it into my first-mover advantage marketing strategy or business model, alongside the Facebook messenger.

 3. Google Alerts – Scouting for the latest signals of first-mover advantage within various articles can be exhausting.
 A more productive approach for all potential first movers can be to simply set up alerts for certain keywords, like “marketing predictions,” “content marketing trends,” “marketing stats” or “digital marketing 2017,” which may help to give you first-mover advantage.

 Google Alerts gives the following filters for the news results.
 And, you can get them delivered to your inbox or your RSS feed.

 While reading articles, if you find any promising new platform that could help you become one of those first movers and reach your target audience, then…

 Jump right on!

 Now, create a new business model or strategy to achieve that first-mover advantage into place.
 Execute it, right away, especially if executing it seems difficult.

 In the rush, don’t forget to document your marketing strategy for achieving this first-mover advantage.
-As I’ve already mentioned in my content marketing stats article, you might end up improvising, if you don’t write your strategy down.
+As I’ve already mentioned in my content marketing stats article, you might end up improvising, if you don’t write your strategy or new business model down.
 It will enforce accountability and help you to clearly evaluate your performance.

 Let me show you a few specific examples, where a marketer observed a trend and immediately utilized it to gain first-mover advantage.